Lessons in Love (Level 42 song)

-"Lessons in Love" is a single from the English band Level 42, released in 1986 from the album Running in the Family, issued one year later.
-This single is the band's biggest hit in their homeland, where it reached number three on the UK Singles Chart, and internationally, entering the top 10 in numerous countries, reaching the number-one spot in five of them: Spain, Germany, South Africa, Switzerland, and Finland.
-"Lessons in Love" is also one of the few singles from the band that broke into the Billboard Hot 100, where it reached number 12 in 1987.
+"Lessons in Love" is a single by the English jazz-funk band Level 42, released on 14 April 1986 by Polydor Records from their seventh studio album Running in the Family, issued one year later.
+This single is the band's biggest hit in their homeland, where it reached number three on the UK singles chart, and internationally, entering the top 10 in numerous countries, reaching the number-one spot in five of them: Spain, Germany, South Africa, Switzerland, and Finland.

+"Lessons in Love" is also one of the few singles from the band that entered the US Billboard Hot 100, where it reached number 12 in 1987.
 It is the first of five singles from their 1987 album, Running in the Family, and it made way for the success of other singles from the album.
-In 2012, David Quantick described it in Q magazine as 'one of the best singles of the 80s'.

 Writing and recording

-According to bassist Mark King, the song started out as a melody from an add-on closing sequence for the live rendition of "Physical Presence" (from the World Machine album) on The Tube on 18 October 1985.
+According to bassist Mark King, the song started out as a melody from an add-on closing sequence for the live rendition of "Physical Presence" (from their previous studio album, World Machine) on The Tube on 18 October 1985.

 In December 1985, just after Christmas, King put together a rough version of the song using a Sony digital recorder, featuring a verse, chorus and a bridge.
-The following January, he and producer/co-writer Wally Badarou revisited the tapes and deemed the original chorus weak; so the latter re-wrote the song’s chorus from turning around the chorus chords and suggested King a new vocal line.
+The following January, he and record producer and co-writer Wally Badarou revisited the tapes and deemed the original chorus weak; so the latter re-wrote the song's chorus from turning around the chorus chords and suggested King a new vocal line.

 A couple of months later, in early March 1986, the song was recorded with the band at Maison Rouge Studios in London.
-Altogether it has seven basslines - three analog synths, two FM synths and two electric basses (one thumb line and a finger-style line).
-Synths included a Synclavier, Prophet-5, Prophet-600, Yamaha DX7 and Yamaha TX816 rack — these were all kept in sync with a Garfield Electronics Doctor Click rhythm controller.
+Altogether it has seven basslines—three analog synths, two FM synths and two electric basses (one thumb line and a finger-style line).
+Synthesisers included a Synclavier, Prophet-5, Prophet-600, Yamaha DX7 and Yamaha TX816 rack—these were all kept in sync with a Garfield Electronics Doctor Click rhythm controller.

+Critical reception

+In 2012, David Quantick described it in Q magazine as "one of the best singles of the '80s".